-I am a PhD student at the University of Toronto advised by Parham Aarabi, and a Research Scientist Team Lead at ModiFace, Inc. My research interests include machine learning, deep learning, and computer vision.
+I am a software engineer keenly interested in all manner of systems, and a Machine Learning Team Lead at ModiFace, Inc. My research interests include machine learning, deep learning, and computer vision.
 At ModiFace I apply deep learning to the beauty tech space to create augmented reality (AR) virtual experiences.

 I had the pleasure of completing my M.A.Sc. at the University of Guelph advised by Graham Taylor in the Machine Learning Research Group (MLRG).
 My master's thesis focused on attention and fusion operators in computer vision.

 Prior to that I worked at AMD writing firmware for the AMD Secure Processor.